Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 Couple receiving notice of 50k - 100k tax debt

-Failure to pay your taxes can have serious implications.
-If you don’t pay or get your account marked as uncollectible, the IRS can seize your wages, home, car, and other possessions.
-The agency will also add penalties and interest to your account, and if you owe over the “seriously delinquent threshold,” the IRS will tell the State Department to take away your passport.
+If you owe the IRS between $50,000 and $100,000, the agency can seize your wages, home, car, and other possessions.
+The IRS will also add penalties and interest to your account, and the IRS may tell the State Department to take away your passport.

-Scenario One: I Owe the IRS $50,000
+What If I Owe the IRS $50,000

 Penalties and interest are typically assessed starting on the day the tax is due.
 The failure-to-pay penalty is 0.5% of the tax payable every month and climbs to 1% per month if you receive a Notice of Intent to Levy.
 This penalty can amount to up to 25% of the outstanding debt.